aarmey/167L-materials/README.md

 ## 3. Safety Requirements for Working in a Laboratory at UCLA

-There is an online training courses that must be completed outside of scheduled class time in order to be legally allowed by UCLA Environmental Health & Safety (EH&S) and HSSEAS to be physically present and work in the teaching labs.
-There are no exceptions—*every student must complete these requirements* in order to continue enrollment in BE167L.
+There is an online training course that must be completed outside of scheduled class time to be legally allowed by UCLA Environmental Health & Safety (EH&S) and HSSEAS to be physically present and work in the teaching labs.
+There are no exceptions—*every student must complete these requirements* to continue enrollment in BE167L.

 **Required Training Courses:**